 Companies that tend to create a blueprint to success typically set goals and make forecasting plans for the future.
 What many fail to realize is that those same companies understand the importance of shifting viewpoints when things aren’t going as originally planned.

 Reforecasting is one of the core principles of strategic finance.
-The process of revising the existing budget, especially when there is a significant fluctuation from projected spending or income.
+The process of revising the existing annual budget, especially when there is a significant fluctuation from projected spending or income.
 A company that is looking to dive into a more distinct market or looking to find ways to grow their revenue streams tends to reforecast throughout the year to assure their vision still aligns with their core principles.

 All companies consider strategic finance.
 Strategic finance simply means providing a long-term solution for ongoing growth and development.
 When devising your financial plan you hope to expect these caveats:

 - Shorter-term gains

 Although it is an important aspect of your business, it doesn’t mean that it will be liked by your public shareholders.
 Sometimes your reforecasting and scenario planning goes against what you intended but it may help you reach the bottom line you desire.
 As an FP&A Manager, you must always remember that strategic finance and reforecasting are about creating profit for the business and ensuring a quality return on investment.
 This works by taking your longer-term strategies and quantifying them to meet your short-term goals.
 When deciding if there is a need for reforecasting, here are a few keys to look closely after.

 Trying to streamline your reforecasting process?
 Request a demo today to see how Abacum can level up your FP&A practices.